5 Crucial Strategies to Teach Independent Work the Right Way

 One of the most efficient methods for fading out assistance is to avoid using verbal prompts if you can help it.
 Unfortunately verbal prompts are some of the most frequent and easy prompts we use.
 How much easier is it to tell someone what to do than to point, get a visual or even just wait for them to do it?
 So much easier!

-Therefore, I find it easiest to make a rule for the classroom staff that only nonverbal prompts are used in independent work.
+Therefore, I find it easiest to make a rule for the classroom staff that only nonverbal prompts are used to teach independent work.
 Because all work tasks are visual in some way, it’s easy to use only pointing, gestures, physical prompts or visuals to redirect the student to complete the task.
 You aren’t using verbal tasks that require him to talk to a person, so there is no need to respond verbally.
 Verbal prompts are difficult to fade for many of our students so they wait for the verbal prompt each time.

 How to do it?

-So, how do you use nonverbal prompts?
-I use a 3-prompt procedure in which I wait for the student to start the work after the direction “It’s time to do your work.”
-After 5 seconds (more or less depending on the student), I might step in with a point at the schedule (or where ever the student got stuck).
 Then I’ll pause again, and step in after 5 seconds and put his hand on the task or item for the next step (or I’ll model putting something in the basket and then put it back for him to complete).
 And I’ll do the waiting game again before I finally do a hand-over-hand physical prompt and we can move to the next step.

 You can see examples of prompting hierarchies and links to posters in this post.